-Also called nacre, the iridescent substance (see iridescence)
+Mother-of-pearl, also called nacre, is the iridescent substance (see iridescence)

 valued for its beauty, and is used in thin sheets for ornament, jewelry,